-Please note due to new pedigree research being supplied by STAGBI this year for the Sale Catalogue the following entry fees & closing dates will apply:
+Please note due to pedigree research being supplied by STAGBI again this year for the Sale Catalogue the following entry fees & closing dates will apply:

 N.B.
-No catalogue remarks will be required from the vendor this year as STAGBI will be providing them for each lot.
+No catalogue remarks will be required from the vendor of yearling lots as STAGBI will be providing them.
 Also, if you enter online full pedigrees are not requested as they are obtained directly from STAGBI (once partial pedigrees are provided).

 Vendors will be charged a standard commission of 6% + VAT.

 Unless written instructions are lodged with the Auctioneers, lots will be sold without reserve.

 All Private Sales made on the Sale Day must be booked through the Auctioneers.

 No lots will be allowed to leave the Showground until a Pass has been obtained from the Sales Office.
 In the event of lot labels missing from lots these animals will not be allowed to leave until identified to the satisfaction of the Auctioneers Representative.